grimesdj/AQR_Dye_Experiment/Rooker_GettingStarted/code/ReadMe.txt

 %       echo_mode = (logical) Echo Mode status (0 == off)
 %

 LPF.m
 %
-% USAGE: [T_all, U_all, V_all] = LPF(files)
+% USAGE: [T_all, U_all, V_all] = LPF(dataCell, labels, colors)
 %
-% loads given files containing time series data and
+%   takes time series data and
-%  returns 3 cell arrays, containing 10-min averaged data
+%  returns 3 cell arrays, containing 10-min averaged data, u, v, and time
 %
-%   files = Struct (# of files x 1) containing dir() info
+%   dataCell 	= cell array (# of files x 1) containing data structures
+%   labels 	= {optional} Cell array of labels for graphs
+%   colors 	= {optional} Cell array of RGB vals for graphs
 %
+%
 %   T_all = interpolated time
 %   U_all = East Velocities
 %   V_all = North Velocities
-%   labels = labels from struct (may shrink this func later
 %
 NOTE: it seems there may be a scaling issue with the quiver plot 09/2025